 Best background checking site to check your criminal history

 The big dilemma is which background checking site to use.
 There are hundreds out there but each one uses different algorithms and data source meaning results can vary enormously.
 We have been testing all the top background checking sites to see which offers the best and most reliable criminal record and arrest data.
-Following these extensive tests, we have identified our top three criminal record background checking sites:
+Following these extensive tests, we have identified our top two criminal record background checking sites:

 TruthFinder offers incredible accuracy in the criminal records information they uncover, even with incomplete or incorrect starting information.
 Truthfinder also has a two-tier pricing structure, with a one-month subscription starting from just $27.78 or you can opt to pay $23.02 for two months.
 The basic package is able to dig out a full criminal record check that should return such information as sex offender registers, driving records, and data about known relatives.